Quanzhou Fujian, China Travel Guide

 Experience Quanzhou in a new light on a forthcoming trip.

 Experience Quanzhou in a new season.
-For example, if you visited in autumn, return in spring to see the city in bloom, or in winter for its mild, drier weather and fewer international tourists.
+For instance, if you visited in autumn, return in spring to see the city in bloom, or in winter for its mild, drier weather and fewer international tourists.

 Be for crowds and plan far in advance for high season travel seasons.